JetBrains/kotlin/PLATFORM_LIBS.md

   ## Availability by default

-The packages from platfrom libraries are available by default.
+The packages from platform libraries are available by default.
 No special link flags need to be specified to use them. `Kotlin/Native` compiler automatically detects which of the platform libraries have been accessed and automatically links the needed libraries.